 Ferry timing: May to mid-October

 A quick 10 min drive from the ferry docking is Cap-de-Bon-Désir Interpretation and Observation Centre, a member of the Saguenay–St. Lawrence Marine Park.
-Upon entry first thing you will notice is the lighthouse, but my favourite part of this stunning park is the natural observation platform.
-Waves of light-coloured, smooth rock formations stretching as far as the eye can see on the left, warm water nestled between them, leftover from high tide.
+Upon entry first thing you will notice is the lighthouse.
+My favourite part of this stunning park is the natural observation platform.
+Waves of light-coloured, smooth rock formations stretch as far as the eye can see on the left, warm water nestled between them, leftover from high tide.
 Many people come to spend hours here in the hopes to see at least one of the 13 species of whales that can be spotted from the park.
 During our brief visit, we did not see a whale but did come across a wild bunny and a teen black bear nearby, just running across the highway.

 Timing: June 19 to October 11, 10:00 am to 5:00 pm